facebookarchive/stripe_to_xero/readme.md

 We use `foreman` to easily set up environment variables.
 You might find it handy too.

 Requires ruby 1.9.

-The bank name for transfers (default: `US Bank`) is configurable by changing the `bank_name` variable at the top of the script.

 # Changelog